Intravenous Patient Controlled Analgesia

 This is a method of pain relief known as Intravenous Patient Controlled Analgesia (IV-PCA) that is used mainly after major surgery.

 Patient Controlled Analgesia (PCA) means that you actually have control over your own pain relief.
-You will have a pump connected to your drip (usually in your arm or neck) which contains a strong pain reliever, often morphine (although in some cases different paint relief medication may be used).
+You will have a pump connected to your drip (usually in your arm or neck) which contains a strong pain reliever, often morphine (although in some cases different pain relief medication may be used).
 You will have a button to press if you have pain, this will deliver a small dose of the pain relief medication into your drip.
-You do not need to tell the nurse first as the pump will record your presses.
+You do not need to tell the nurse as the pump will record your presses.

 How do I use the pump?